 The E&TIM program core provides fundamentals for leading technical innovation.
 Through electives, the program offers the flexibility to address specific management and technical interests.

-For example, an E&TIM student has a range of choices for innovation management electives:
+For example, an E&TIM student has a range of innovation management electives that supoort them in

-- To pursue research, development and engineering, choose courses on entrepreneurship, technology commercialization, product design and development.
+- pursuing research, development and engineering, choose courses on entrepreneurship, technology commercialization, product design and development.

-- To focus on global technology policies and management, choose electives on international business theory, science and technology innovation policy, technology and economic growth.
+- focusing on global technology policies and management, choose electives on international business theory, science and technology innovation policy, technology and economic growth.

-- To serve as organizational change agents, choose courses in managing intellectual capital, negotiation and customer strategy.
+- serving as organizational change agents, choose courses in managing intellectual capital, negotiation and customer strategy.

 Because of Carnegie Mellon's broad technical strength, technical focus possibilities span traditional engineering and technical disciplines as well as interdisciplinary areas.
 The College of Engineering includes the departments of Biomedical Engineering, Chemical Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, Engineering and Public Policy, Materials Science Engineering and Mechanical Engineering.
 Technical electives may also be chosen from the School of Computer Science or Mellon College of Science.

 Exciting possibilities for technical course choices in E&TIM may also be found at the intersection between disciplines, where Carnegie Mellon has particular strengths.
 Topics such as energy, green engineering, information technology, infrastructure systems, nanotechnology, quality of life technology, robotics, and more are potential areas for study.

 E&TIM has introduced new opportunities for E&TIM applicants to tailor the program to their interests.
 For more information on these exciting opportunities, please contact us

 - Part-Time Option: A two year, part-time E&TIM program option is available for local students.
 Working professionals may join E&TIM through this option.
 Please contact us for more information.